Physical Education (PE)

 The P3 SwimSafer 2.0 programme aims to build important life skills in our students such as water safety and basic swimming skills.

 In the annual cohort camp, students engage in authentic activities and step out of their comfort zones.
 Our Queenstowners become confident individuals as they learn to manage themselves independently, build meaningful friendships, and overcome challenges.

 Sports Education Programme (SEP)

 Sports Education Programme (SEP) is organized for P3 to P6 students to advocate the importance of sports education, encourage sports participation, and increase the opportunity to engage in sports.

-Our students are empowered to borrow equipment and organize their own games during recess.
-This is a time when they can play with their friends from different classes and levels.
+Students engage in unstructured play with their friends during recess.
+A variety of equipment is provided and students organise their own games.
+This is a time when they can play with their friends from different classes too.

 In the Athletics Fiesta, students become athletes for the day and engage in friendly competitions.
 Conducting the event at an external venue raises the excitement and quality of experience!

 A fun-filled day where students engage in a variety of activities.
 Sure to bring a smile to their faces!